woylie/doggo/README.md

 - Adhere to accessibility guidelines with appropriate ARIA attributes and roles.
 - Utilize semantic HTML and ARIA attributes for style bindings to states, rather than relying on CSS classes.
+- Where state or variations can not be expressed semantically, use modifier classes named `.is-*` or `.has-*`.
 - Provide a base CSS class for each component to support unstyled or alternatively styled variations of the same HTML elements.
-- Prefix CSS class names with a library-specific shorthand to avoid conflicts and aid in recognition.
+- Prefix CSS class names with a library-specific shorthand (`dg-`) to avoid conflicts and aid in recognition.
 - The library is designed without default styles and does not prefer any particular CSS framework.